 Our cathedral is dedicated to St Patrick, the pioneering Irish bishop who faithfully and courageously led the Church in Ireland and who initiated many changes to that society.

 Our cathedral also enjoys a rare distinction in design.
 The windows in the nave, unlike the usual stained-glass style, are made of translucent alabaster that gives the body of the building a golden glow.
 The lay people who pray and celebrate the sacred mysteries at ‘St Pat’s’ are placed in a luminous clearing and bathed in a glorious tint.
 The dignity of their baptism, friendship with Christ and membership of his body is affirmed in this unique hue.

 The central spire is no longer the tallest structure in the Melbourne cityscape, nevertheless, for the friends of Christ, everything we celebrate about God’s love for us in the cathedral is meant to be heard throughout our city and state.

-With the latest easing of COVID restrictions for people gathering in places of worship in Victoria, we look forward to welcoming you back to St Patrick's Cathedral.
-Our Mass times are as follows:
+We look forward to welcoming you to St Patrick's Cathedral.
+Our regular Mass times are as follows:

-*The 1pm Mass (Monday to Friday) and 8am Mass (Saturday) are livestreamed to the Archdiocesan YouTube Channel. **On Sundays, the 11am Mass is livestreamed to the Archdiocesan YouTube Channel and televised on community channel C31 (Please note: C31 is available as Channel 44 on digital television).
+*The 1pm Mass (Monday to Friday) and 8am Mass (Saturday) are livestreamed to the Archdiocesan YouTube Channel.
+On Sundays, the 11am Mass is livestreamed and televised on Community Channel C31 (Please note: C31 is available as Channel 44 on digital television).